Admissions Policy 2024.docx

 Procedures following Admission

-• Roselyn House School will ensure that the special educational needs outlined in the young person’s Education, Health and Care Plan or other records can be met within the school or within The RHISE Service.
+• Roselyn House School will ensure that the special educational needs outlined in the young person’s Education, Health and Care Plan or other records can be met within the school or on a outreach programme.

 • Post admission placement meetings are informed by up to date detailed assessment and information.